 Eid-ul-Fitr during COVID-19 restrictions is a challenge for everyone.
 However, for Muslims who are new converts to the religion, it is particularly so.
-Unlike single Muslims, who may deal with loneliness or isolation, the new Muslim convert deals with that, as well as a lack of reference of what Eid is all about, so they need an example.
+Unlike single Muslims, who may deal with loneliness or isolation, the new Muslim convert deals with that, as well as a lack of reference of what Eid is all about, so they need an example, some eid ideas to make this day special.

 Anyone who has embraced Islam as a way of life and belief system during or just before the start of the COVID-19 health crisis has probably not had a chance to experience the full beauty of community life in Islam.